javiertay66/SC1015-Mini-Project/README.md

   5. Data-Driven Insights and Conclusion
   6. References

-1. Problem Formulation
+## 1. Problem Formulation
    -To explore the relationship between different commodities/indexes.
    -To find out which commodity/index serves as the best predictor for Gold Price

-2. Data Preparation and Cleaning
+## 2. Data Preparation and Cleaning
+In this section, we cleaned and prepared the dataset to help us analyze our data better.
+This also ensures that our data is accurate, complete and consistent to prevent any errors further down the road.
+This will allow us to draw reliable conclusions, make informed decisions and avoid misleading insights.
+We removed unneccessary columns in the dataset, checked for duplicate entries and checked for null values in our dataset.

+## 3. Exploratory Data Analysis
-For this section of our project, we cleaned the data by removing unneccessary columns and removing the null values.
-We created nice visualisations where we plotted graphs for better visualisations of the dataset.
-Then we did a preliminary exploration where we plotted the correlation matrix to find out which stocks to choose and use to predict gold prices.
-Lastly, we find out the statistic for each stock by plotting a time series graph and a scatter plot showing the stock's correlation with gold price.
+For this section of our project, we first did a preliminary exploration where we plotted the correlation matrix to find out which stocks to choose and use to predict gold prices.
+After carefully analyzing the results, we chose the following 3 predictors: Nasdaq_100_Price, Apple Price and Silver_Price, where we picked one predictor from each asset classes which seem to have a high correlation with Gold Price so that we do not "overcommit" to one asset class.
+We then found out the statistics for each stock and we plotted a time series graph and a scatter plot showing the stock's correlation with gold price to better understand these predictors.

+## 4. Machine Learning
+   1. Linear Regression
+   2. SARIMA
+   3. Random Forest